Ndjili River

-The Ndjili River is a river that flows from the south through the capital city of Kinshasa in the Democratic Republic of the Congo, where it joins the Congo River.
+The Ndjili River (French: Rivière Ndjili) is a river that flows from the south through the capital city of Kinshasa in the Democratic Republic of the Congo, where it joins the Congo River.
 It separates the districts of Tshangu and Mont Amba.

 The river gives its name to the Ndjili commune and to the Ndjili International Airport.

 Location

 Kinshasa lies in a plain surrounded by hills drained by numerous local rivers, of which the Nsele and Ndjili are important tributaries of the Congo River.
 The climate is tropical, with a dry season and a rainy season.

-Kinshasa lies just downstream of the Malebo Pool, where the Congo river widens to 25 km across for a length of about 35 km.
+Kinshasa lies just downstream of the Malebo Pool, where the Congo River widens to 25 km across for a length of about 35 km.
 The Malebo Pool has an area of 50000 ha, with the Mbamu island occupying the central part.
 It is almost 300 m above sea level, surrounded at some distance by hills that rise to 718 m above sea level.

 Along the southern shore of the Pool, the land is swampy between the mouths of the Nsele and Ndjili rivers, a distance of 30 km, with the swamps covering 10800 ha.
 The swamps extend 7 km inland along the Ndjili.